freedomlayer/freedomlayer_gut/content/offst/offst_release/index.md

 In other words: In the closed system of Alice and Bob, The richest Alice can be is 100 credits.
 The richest Bob can be is 80 credits.

-As a corollay, the amount of trust (credit limit) a participant puts on other participants limits the amount of maximum credits the participant can own.
+As a corollary, the amount of trust (credit limit) a participant puts on other participants limits the amount of maximum credits the participant can own.
 This amount is also the maximum amount of credits a participant can lose by trusting other participants.